samothx/NNToolkit/README.md

 - Graphical output of cost, train & cross validation error over iterations.
 - Function to shuffle and split input into train,cross validation and test set
 - Basic built in gradient descent
 - Allows to supply parameters from outside to enable external minimization algorithms.
-This feature is only a built in concept and has not been tested.
 - Save/load network parameters to/from file
 - Plotting of cost function and errors over iterations